yasssin1/pipelines/README.md

 # web-ui RAG pipeline

-A Python script that uses Langchain process a csv database and chain it to an `Ollama3.2` model, embed data and store it to a FAISS index using the `mxbai-embed-large` model this branch returns a simple true or false to all queries without any further explaining.
+A Python script that uses Langchain process a csv database and chain it to an `Ollama3.2` model, embed data and store it to a FAISS index using the `mxbai-embed-large` model.
+this branch returns a simple true or false to all queries without any further explaining.

 ## requirements